cycleplatform/docs-portal/docs/DNS/zones/hosted-zones.md

 You can now create your txt record.
 Go to your providers record creator and select a txt record.
 Name the record "cycle-verify" and paste the hub ID into the text value section of the form.

 ### Step 3: Create and Verify the Zone
-If you have never created a DNS Zone on Cycle please reference this guide.

 The next step would be to create and verify your new zone.
 In this case we will create a zone that includes the full domain name.

 If your domain was "example.com" and your sub-domain is "docs" enter "docs.example.com" into the origin field when creating your zone.